Interface-Foundry/IF-root/src/mint/README.md

 2. Install [Mongodb](mongodb.com)
 3. Go to `IF-root` directory and run `npm install`
 4. Go to `IF-root/src/mint` directory and run `npm install`
-5. Go to `IF-root/src/mint/kip-website` directory and run `npm install`

 # HOW TO DO INTERNETS
 We are using pretty standard commands just to keep it easy, webpack builds react into public then express serves it up on port: 3000

+For hot reloading.
-1. yarn dev --> npm run dev --> runs express and webpack-dev-server with hot-reloading because meh to refreshing
+1. `yarn dev` -> `npm run dev` runs express and webpack-dev-server with hot-reloading for both website and mint.

-2. yarn react-tests --> runs karma start, which has technically less characters so you could justs go with karma start
-3. yarn test --> runs api tests if you have a server running already
+For static.
+1. `yarn start` -> `npm run start` runs npm run build (which builds the website and mint) and runs the server.

 # ENVIRONMENTAL VARIABLES AND SWITCHES